huggingface/alignment-handbook/README.md

 * **Reward modeling:** teach language models to distinguish model responses according to human or AI preferences.
 * **Rejection sampling:** a simple, but powerful technique to boost the performance of your SFT model.
 * **Direct preference optimisation (DPO):** a powerful and promising alternative to PPO.
+* **Odds Ratio Preference Optimisation (ORPO)**: a technique to fine-tune language models with human preferences, combining SFT and DPO in a single stage.

 ## Installation instructions